Frequently Asked Questions

 Yes, the MACIS Program is open to students with a bachelor’s degree in any discipline.
 Please see the Plans of Study for further information regarding prerequisite courses that must be completed in addition to the required 30 hours of graduate level coursework to earn a Master’s degree.

-Students who have fulfilled the prerequisite courses (i.e., students who studied business, accounting or information systems as undergraduates) can complete the degree in as little as 12 months.
+Students who have fulfilled the prerequisite courses (i.e., students who studied business, accounting or information systems as undergraduates) can complete the degree in 1 academic year.
 Students without prior collegiate studies in accounting and business administration can expect to spend at least 2 years in the program.